Creating a successful cold email campaign is the Holy Grail of a cold mailing. It’s also a pain.

 The same is true with well crafted cold email messages.
 Keep them short, sweet and to the point while still conveying what you need your lead to know, and you’ll be a killer cold emailing expert in no time.

-- Personalize – If you include the prospect’s first name in the subject line, it’s less likely that email clients will flag your message as spam.
+- Personalize – If you include the prospect’s first name and/or their company name in the subject line, it’s less likely that email clients will flag your message as spam.
 Plus, it will grab a prospect’s attention if they see their name among a sea of impersonal email.